Help! My Ignition Interlock is Draining My Battery!

 When you first get your ignition interlock, you are given instructions on how to pass tests and keep yourself on the road safely and legally.
 But there are a few more things you should know to make sure that your ignition interlock program goes smoothly.

 Occasionally an interlock user will have problems with a battery that seems to drain too fast.
-The fault could be a defective device, but 99 out of 100 times it’s caused by an old battery or defective alternator.
-The problem might not have been noticed until the interlock was installed.
-Fortunately, the situation is easily avoidable.
-Here’s what you need to remember:
+The fault could be a defective device, but most times it’s caused by an old battery or defective alternator.
+Your authorized installer will check the batter voltage at installation and make sure you know if it is able to handle the addition of an interlock.

 Your Vehicle is Always Awake